Two ghost enthusiasts share spectral stories of haunted houses.

 It's the spirit of the murdered hunchback that moves restlessly through the passages of Killakee House.

-An RTÉ News report by Maggie O'Kane broadcast on 7 March 1985.
+An RTÉ News report broadcast on 7 March 1985.
+The reporter is Maggie O'Kane.